katie10o/startup/README.md

 - I have backend service endpoints for login and sign up information that stores the data in a global variable - will replace with database
 - There are a few fetch functions calling the backend from the frontend.

+### Startup DB
+- MongoDB created and utilized
+- I have endpoints that store create account data (first and last name, user email, and password (will implement hash password next)), and meals that they enter.
+Only one meal can be entered per category per day, so the user can delete a previous meal and add a new one (it will delete the meal entry on the database as well).
+- user information and meal inputs are stored and accessed through the mongoDB